-It's 2017, and legal weed is on the way—close enough that you might even have your first non-criminal session planned out.
-If you're corny enough to imagine making history by sparking a joint on the steps of Parliament minutes after the paperwork is signed, it's worth remembering you won't be the first legal weed smoker in Canada.
+It's 2017, and legal weed is coming to Canada.
+It's close enough that you might even have your first non-criminal session planned out.
+If you're corny enough to imagine making history by sparking a joint on the steps of Parliament minutes after the paperwork is signed, it's worth remembering you won't be the first legal weed smoker.

 Medical weed, and the right to grow it, has now been on the table for two decades, starting with an epileptic guy named Terrence Parker.
 After being charged with possession a bunch of times, Parker fought the government and won the right to be exempt from further growing and holding charges in 1997.
 An appeal court decided that exemption should apply to anyone growing for a medical purpose in 2000.
 Though regulations tried to outlaw homegrown medicinal bud again in 2013, that was struck down in court last year.